large-farva/cac-arch/README.md

 - Adjust paths for `onepin-opensc-pkcs11.so` if using dual-use CACs.

-- Follow the browser instructionws saved in ~/Downloads adfter running the script.
+- Follow the browser instructionws saved in ~/Downloads after running the script.

 ## Disclaimer